MuongKimhong/xelleq_frontend/README.md

 </p>

 > [!WARNING]
-> Xelleq is in early stage of development, ny pull requests are welcomed.
+> Xelleq is in early stage of development, any pull requests are welcomed.
 >
 > Feel free to open any encountered issues.
 >